-We collect data on a large sample of firms from all emerging economies with at least one 'investable' firm over the period 1980 to 2000.
-From this we identify all firms that were deemed investable over our sample period using the "investable" measure from the IFC Emerging Market Database (EMDB).
-A firm is deemed to be investable if its stock is free from countrylevel and firm-level restrictions on foreign investment.
+We collect data on a large sample of firms from all emerging economies with at least one 'investable' firm over the period 1980-2000.
+From this we identify all firms that were deemed investable over our sample period using the 'investable' measure from the International Finance Corporation (IFC) Emerging Market Database.
+A firm is deemed to be investable if its stock is free from country-level and firm-level restrictions on foreign investment.
 Furthermore, stocks are required to have sufficient size and liquidity to be realistically available to foreign investors.
 We categorize a firm as investable in a given year if its stock appears in the IFC investable index by December of that year.
 For inclusion in our final sample, a number of conditions must be fulfilled.
 First, firms must have (financial) data available in both the pre- and post-investable periods.
-All firms (investable and non-investable) must have a minimum of three years financial data and, in addition, noninvestable firms must have at least one year of data available prior to the median year in which firms first become investable in their native country.
-Following the imposition of these requirements, our final sample comprises of 1,382 firms from 24 countries.
-402 firms are investable and 980 are non-investable.
+All firms (investable and non-investable) must have a minimum of 3 years financial data and, in addition, non-investable firms must have at least 1 year of data available prior to the median year in which firms first become investable in their native country.
+Following the imposition of these requirements, our final sample comprises of 1382 firms from 24 countries.
+Four hundred and two firms are investable and 980 are non-investable.
 India provides the largest number of firms (223) and Slovakia the least (4).
 The greatest number of investable firms comes from Malaysia (63), while Sri Lanka has just one investable firm.
 Full details of the sample are given in Table 1.